postmanlabs/labs-docs/src/pages/postman-flows/remote-execution/webhooks.md

 ## Testing Locally

-Enter your test data and run it to see the output.
-This will mock what you will later send when calling the endpoint remotely.
+Enter your test data and run it to see the output on your local console.

 ![Testing Locally](https://assets.postman.com/postman-labs-docs/cloud-execution/remote-execution-test-data.gif)